 3 Lessons About Setting Your Price Learned From a Vegas Prostitute

 I love pricing.
 I also love going to Las Vegas, especially when it’s to attend a pricing conference.
-True, that’s not the reason most people visit, but then most people aren’t as passionate about pricing.
+True, that’s not the reason most people visit, but then most people aren’t as passionate about pricing as I am.

 On this particular trip, it wasn’t the conference but a chance encounter on the Vegas strip that reinforced for me the three pricing lessons that are the foundation for any successful pricing strategy.

 I was en route from the airport to my hotel when my cab got stuck on a side street.
-It was road construction.
-As I sat stalled in traffic the meter ticked up 20 cents at a time.
+The barrier was road construction.
+As I sat stalled in traffic, the meter ticked up 20 cents at a time.
 After much frustration, I asked the driver to pull over, and got out to hike the two miles to my hotel.

 There was a beautiful woman at the next corner, heading in the same direction.
 We started chatting as we walked toward the strip.
 I told her about my cab ride and she said that she was going to meet friends.